ppy/osu-wiki/wiki/Tournaments/oPHF/2018/en.md

 #### osu!standard

 - All players that enter the tournament are obliged to play in the qualification round in order to cut down to participants to thirty-two (32) players.
 This round will also serve as the division's seeding phase.
-- Players are scheduled alongside each other to play a mini-pool of 4 maps twice in a multiplayer room.
-This mini-pool consists of one NoMod map, one Hidden map, one Hard Rock map, and one Double Time map.
+- Players are scheduled alongside each other to play a mini-pool of 5 maps twice in a multiplayer room.
+This mini-pool consists of two NoMod maps, one Hidden map, one Hard Rock map, and one Double Time map.
 All players are obliged to play ALL of the maps during the qualifiers as **failed scores will still count**.
 In case a player appears late on his schedule, they will be allowed to catch up after the rest of the beatmaps have been played, but if the second iteration has started, the player will not be allowed to join anymore and must arrange a reschedule before the set match deadline for the weekend.
-- The room name format is as follows: ``oPHST18: (Standard Group X)``.
+- The room name format is as follows: ``oPHF18: (Standard Group X)``.
 The rooms are made ten minutes prior to the schedule and the referees are obliged to invite you, the player, to the qualifier room at that time.
 There will be no warm-up phase during the qualifiers so it is asked of the player to prepare by themselves.
 - Players are to be ranked according to the total of their best attempts during their qualifying run.
 Top 32 players advance to the bracket stage, and the rest are eliminated.
+- Use of FreeMod in the qualifying round is **not** permitted.
 - In the event that there are insufficient players to fill in the qualifying slots, the remaining slots will be given to players who were not able to play according to their ranks.
 Players who have played during the qualifiers will still keep their seeding priority.

 #### osu!catch

 - All players that enter the tournament are obliged to play in the qualification round in order to cut down to participants to sixteen (16) players.
 This round will also serve as the division's seeding phase.
 - Players are scheduled alongside each other to play a mini-pool of 5 maps twice in a multiplayer room.
 This mini-pool consists of two NoMod maps, one Hidden map, one Hard Rock map, and one Double Time map.
 All players are obliged to play ALL of the maps during the qualifiers as **failed scores will still count**.
 In case a player appears late on his schedule, they will be allowed to catch up after the rest of the beatmaps have been played, but if the second iteration has started, the player will not be allowed to join anymore and must arrange a reschedule before the set match deadline for the weekend.
-- The room name format is as follows: ``oPHST18: (Catch Group X)``.
+- The room name format is as follows: ``oPHF18: (Catch Group X)``.
 The rooms are made ten minutes prior to the schedule and the referees are obliged to invite you, the player, to the qualifier room at that time.
 There will be no warm-up phase during the qualifiers so it is asked of the player to prepare by themselves.
 - Players are to be ranked according to the total of their best attempts during their qualifying run.
 Top 16 players advance to the bracket stage, and the rest are eliminated.
+- Use of FreeMod in the qualifying round is **not** permitted.
 - In the event that there are insufficient players to fill in the qualifying slots, the remaining slots will be given to players who were not able to play according to their ranks.
 Players who have played during the qualifiers will still keep their seeding priority.

 #### osu!mania 4K and 7K